osmandapp/docs/content/osmand/map/map-context-menu.md

 In the context menu there are options to **add** or **edit** the selected point / object to the [favorites list](/osmand/personal/myplaces).
 - In order to **add**, you need to select a point / object, click on the 'Star' icon (with signature Add) and enter all the necessary information.
-- In order to **edit** information about favorite point you need to turn on 'Show on the map' (Menu → Me places → Favorites) then press on it and in the Context menu instead of 'Star' icon will appear 'Pensil icon' (with signature Edit).
+- In order to **edit** information about favorite point you need to turn on 'Show on the map' (Menu → Me places → Favorites) then press on it and in the Context menu instead of 'Star' icon will appear 'Pancil icon' (with signature Edit).

 - [{% data variables.android-values.add_edit_favorite %}](/osmand/personal/myplaces)  - adds a selected point to the favorites list.